paboulos/react-webpack-boilerplate/README.md

 # Summary of how it was created follows.

 ## yarn PnP
-Added to package pnp: true
+Added to package pnp: true.
+Similar to create-react-app --use-pnp
--  Also option for create-react-app --use-pnp

 ## Webpack was setup via wizard
 - Note: (don't overwrite package.json if you want to preserve previous changes.